MPBX – Multipoint Borehole Extensometers

 Vibrating wire transducer is essentially composed by a taut wire clamped at its ends and tensioned so that it is free to vibrate at its natural frequency.
 The frequency of vibration varies with the wire tension and thus small relative movements between the two end clamps.

-With VW transducers frequencies rather than voltage levels are measured, so a dedicated readout/datalogger must be used to measure the resonant frequency.
-These ones excites the VW transducer, measures the response, performs some calculations on the response, and returns the result.
+With vibrating wire transducers frequencies rather than voltage levels are measured, so a dedicated readout/datalogger must be used to measure the resonant frequency.
+These ones excites the vibrating wire transducer, measures the response, performs some calculations on the response, and returns the result.

 Readable by